It seems you are offline. Please check your connection and try again.

 Often blocked Usually works

-A clean line gets through most checks
+A clean number gets through most checks

 Slow setup